Acts Chapter Twenty Eight

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Once safely on shore, we found out that the island was called Malta.
+After our escape, we learned that the island was called Malta.

 The island was called Myletus or Melita at the time but it is what is known as Malta today.
 Today, most of the population of Malta are Christians but, at the time that Paul landed here, it was pagan natives.
 We see the faithfulness of God as He has delivered Paul and the crew out of the waters and to the shores of this island just as was promised.
 That same promise is for us as God's children on a mission in this world today.